 Strikers settle contract at 13 Pennsylvania nursing homes

 HARRISBURG, Pa.
-(AP) — Hundreds of striking nurses paused picketing on Friday as their union reached a tentative contract agreement with 13 of 14 nursing homes across Pennsylvania.
+(AP) - Hundreds of striking nurses prepared to return to work as their union announced a tentative contract agreement Friday with 13 of 14 nursing homes across Pennsylvania.

-After reaching agreement with Comprehensive Healthcare on Thursday, SEUI Healthcare Pennsylvania announced Friday that bargainers had come to terms with a second operator, Priority Healthcare.
+After reaching agreement with Comprehensive Healthcare on Thursday, SEIU Healthcare Pennsylvania announced Friday that bargainers had come to terms with a second operator, Priority Healthcare.

 A total of about 700 unionized workers at 14 nursing homes statewide went on strike Sept.
 2 in a dispute over pay, benefits and staffing levels.

-Striking workers at independently owned Shenandoah Heights nursing home in Schuylkill County have yet to settle their contract.
+Striking workers at independently owned Shenandoah Heights nursing home in Schuylkill County have yet to settle their contract, but negotiations continued Friday.

 The union has staked a claim on hundreds of millions of dollars in new state and federal funding for nursing homes.
 A trade group representing for-profit nursing homes has noted that the newly increased Medicaid reimbursements do not kick in until January, and the other aid has not yet been distributed.